- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs

 Bacteria abound in hospitals and long-term care facilities.
-They are particularly able to cause disease in areas with the sickest patients, such as intensive care units.
+They are particularly able to cause disease in areas with the sickest patients, such as ICUs.
 Health care facilities are changing many of their practices and educating doctors, nurses, and therapists about reducing the likelihood of transmitting bacteria.

 Viral Influenza Vaccines (Flu Shot)